By Lisa Ackerman

 - A dear friend with a child on the spectrum had great success placing her special needs children in the car to watch the fireworks just yards away.
 They had a great “seat” and the slightly lowered sound really made it more comfortable.
 She has had peace of mind knowing her kids were with her and through chaos of fireworks they would be safe.

-Even if you stay at home, I hope this week is safe, fun and more of vacation than a trip!
-Happy safe and enjoyable July 4th to you all.
 Please do not forget to thank a veteran or active service member for their service for our freedom while we celebrate!